Kochise/Koding_Style/README.md

 Then if it is not enough, you can create complex data types by combining simpler types together into structures.
 Or classes.
 Whatever.
 You'll get screwed one way or another if you don't follow the White Rabbit.
 Well, if you don't keep track of what goes with what.
 Python can be nice to prototype things, but you can easily start to mix (mess ?) up strings and numbers without noticing.

 Hence even dynamic typed languages should be somewhat typed (Python's mypy) not just for the rigorist's sake.
 The use of proxy macros to create a set of user defined types shall help to mass modify a source code in case of typing change (poor's man refactoring).
-Use generic types for the common cases, do not over-engineer things to early it types aren't really set at the beginning of a project.
+Use generic types for the common cases, do not over-engineer things too early if types aren't really set at the beginning of a project.

-Did I told you to document before hand to, one amongst others, anticipate the typing of your structures ?
+Did I told you to document before, and to, one amongst others, anticipate the typing of your structures ?
 While the string type is very flexible (Tcl) as a data container, you cannot do much with it, hence you'll rely one way or another on more suitable data types.
 But choose them carefully.
-Not only they might waste space, but require more processing power, even just being misaligned.
+Not only they might waste space, but require more processing power, even just being misaligned in memory.

 Endianess shouldn't be an issue anymore.
 Try to stay native to the processor used, little endian has won the battle, get used to it.
 While watching a little endian memory dump is ugly, debuggers can now display memory in "integer array" format of the chosen size.
 Plus little endian have the "advantage" to always have the LSB at the same location, regardless of the integer size (byte, word, int).

 ## Coding

 Where is your documentation ?
 Don't start typing if you don't have a minimum of documentation.
 Even a commented pseudo code should do as a starting point.
-But always tell what's the purpose of the project, file, class, method, definition, whatever.
+But always tell what's the purpose of the project is, file, class, method, definition, whatever.
 You'll come back to it 5 years later and won't understand shit about what happened.
-Document for the future yourself.
+Document for your future self.
 Or anyone else.

 Structuring the code is important.
 Very important.
 Damn fucking it is.
 Just follow some common sense practices.
 Define your variables at one location (beginning of the function), reuse them as much as possible, don't allocate more after.
 Use the code structure with care to construct the code flow.
 Separate the nominal case from the error handling.
-Mirror it as much as possible.
+Mirror it as much as possible (fold pattern).

 One return per function, store the value in a local variable with the right type, preferably set to its default value.
 You should start a function at the top and always end at the bottom.
 Never quit the function prematurely.
 Use an error code or any mean to propagate the error to be handled at the right level and/or log it for the user/coder to get a feedback and behave accordingly.